 Sheffield Place is a nonprofit treatment and transitional living program on E. 12th Street in Kansas City, Missouri.
-For 25 years, homeless mothers and their children have found shelter and the supportive services they need to heal from their trauma and become self-sufficient.

 Nearly all of the mothers have a mental health diagnosis, most commonly depression, anxiety, Post Traumatic Stress Disorder, and bi-polar disorder.
 Most of the mothers have a dual diagnosis of addiction.
 Most are survivors of domestic violence, and many grew up in foster care and/or were runaways, lack a high school diploma or GED, and have felony convictions.